mdolab/pygeo/paper/paper.md

 ![Thickness and volume constraints demonstrated on an wing section [@Brelje2020a]. \label{fig:constraint}](constraints_3d.pdf)

-If a more complex geometry needs to be integrated into an optimized surface, pyGeo supports an alternative geometric constraint formulation based on arbitrary triangulated surfaces as described in [@Brelje2020a] and illustrated in \autoref{fig:trisurf}.
+If a more complex geometry needs to be integrated into an optimized surface, pyGeo supports an alternative geometric constraint formulation based on arbitrary triangulated surfaces as described in [@Brelje2020a], illustrated in \autoref{fig:trisurf}.

 ![Triangulated surface constraint used to optimize an aeroshell around a complex geometry [@Brelje2020a].\label{fig:trisurf}](trisurfcon.pdf)